obsidian-tasks-group/obsidian-tasks/docs/Queries/Filters.md

 - `description (includes|does not include) <string>`
   - Matches case-insensitive (disregards capitalization).
-  - Disregards the global filter when matching.
+  - Disregards the Global Filter when matching.
 - `description (regex matches|regex does not match) /<JavaScript-style Regex>/`
   - Does regular expression match (case-sensitive by default).
   - Essential reading: [[Regular Expressions|Regular Expression Searches]].